hbs-rcs/hbsgrid-docs/docs/storage.md

 | 25 | Harvard | Way |
 | 86| Brattle | St |

-Before importing, we will need to create our database table.
-Creating a table includes specifying the maximum size of each column.
-We will keep this example simple by specifying each column be char and have a maximum length of 20.
-Please note that you can modify your table at a later time, for instance if you need to example a column from char(20) to char(30).
+1. Create a database table specifying the maximum size of each column--for this example, we will specify that all columns are char with a maximum length of 20.
+Please note that you can modify your table at a later time, e.g., switching from  char(20) to char(30).
-To begin, prepare the import folder as described above in the section Prevent Others From Accessing Your Data

-mkdir /export/mdb_external/import/jharvard
+2. Prepare the import folder:
+`mkdir /export/mdb_external/import/jharvard`
-chmod 700 /export/mdb_external/import/jharvard
+`chmod 700 /export/mdb_external/import/jharvard`

 Move your data to this import folder

-mv SampleData.txt /export/mdb_external/import/jharvard
+`mv SampleData.txt /export/mdb_external/import/jharvard`

 !
 Note that mv moves the file, as opposed to cp which copies the file!

-cp SampleData.txt /export/mdb_external/import/jharvard
+`cp SampleData.txt /export/mdb_external/import/jharvard`

 Log into MariaDB

-mysql -h HOSTNAME -u jharvard -p
+`mysql -h HOSTNAME -u jharvard -p`
-Within MariaDB, create table that will hold imported data

-use jharvard_database; create table table_import (Column_1 char(20), Column_2 char(20), Column_3 char(20));
+Within MariaDB, create table that will hold imported data `use jharvard_database; create table table_import (Column_1 char(20), Column_2 char(20), Column_3 char(20));`

 Within MariaDB, import data